MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 1. Select **Add node** (**+**) and select **Call an action**.
 Select **Search Dynamics 365 knowledge article flow** action.

 1. Provide the input to the flow.
-An error might appear if filter is not provided to the flow.
+An error might appear if the filter isn't provided to the flow.

     :::image type="content" source="media/search-flow.png" alt-text="Describes the search flow":::